alexevanczuk/packs/README.md

 # Installation
 See [INSTALLATION.md](https://github.com/alexevanczuk/packs/blob/main/INSTALLATION.md)

+# Using with VSCode Extension
+`packwerk` has a VSCode Extension: https://github.com/rubyatscale/packwerk-vscode/tree/main Using the extension with `packs` is straightforward and results in a much more responsive experience.

+Directions:
+- Follow [INSTALLATION.md](https://github.com/alexevanczuk/packs/blob/main/INSTALLATION.md) instructions to install `packs`
+- Follow the [configuration](https://github.com/rubyatscale/packwerk-vscode/tree/main#configuration) directions to configure the extension to use `packs` instead of the ruby gem by setting the executable to `packs check`

 # Verification
 As `packs` is still a work-in-progress, it's possible it will not produce the same results as the ruby implementation (see [Not Yet Supported](#not-yet-supported)).
 If so, please file an issue – I'd love to try to support your use case!